 One of the traditional limitations that have always been associated with printed media involves how you can distribute it to end-users.

-The main problem here is that large-scale printing could cost much money.
-Furthermore, it usually is only possible to reach a specific target audience within a discrete geographic location.
+The main problem is that large-scale printing could cost a lot of money.
+Furthermore, reaching a specific target audience within a discrete geographic location is usually only possible.

 Many experts will argue that this is also the main advantage of graphic design within the online community.

 It is now possible to tap into multiple different sales channels within seconds.

 Standard portals mainly catering to graphic marketing campaigns include Instagram, Facebook, Twitter, and Tumblr.

 The number of possibilities is likewise growing on an annual basis.
 This is excellent news for any firm hoping to reach what can only be called a virtual unlimited audience.